A Reporter’s Life

 Genre: Biography

-Cronkite’s A Reporter’s Life provides the background that helped shape his long news career.
+In A Reporter’s Life, Cronkite reflects on the experiences that helped shape his extraordinary news career.
 He grew up in Texas at a time when racial segregation was as strong as ever.
-He covered Texas politics in Austin, and as his career progressed, served as a war correspondent in Europe during the Second World War.
-He covered the Nuremberg trials, and then moved to Moscow as the Cold War developed.
-After returning to the US, he soon became the anchorman for the CBS Evening News—a post he held for almost 20 years.
+He cut his teeth covering Texas politics in Austin, and went on to serve as a war correspondent in Europe during the Second World War.
+He reported on the Nuremberg trials, and then moved to Moscow as the Cold War developed.
+Upon returning to the US, he soon became the anchorman for the CBS Evening News—a post he held for almost 20 years.

-During that time, Cronkite covered the key events and grew to know the individuals who shaped the world.
+During that time, Cronkite covered the key events and the personalities who shaped the world.
 His book provides fascinating insights to many of the stories he reported and the high-profile people with whom he was acquainted.

 Reading his autobiography almost 30 years after its publication provides the advantage of having internet sources of videos of the events he describes.
-When John Kennedy was killed in 1963, for example, Cronkite indicates he almost lost his composure while announcing the President’s death: “The words stuck in my throat.
+When John Kennedy was killed in 1963, for example, Cronkite indicates he almost lost his composure while announcing the President’s death.
+In his words, “The words stuck in my throat.
 A sob wanted to replace them.
 A gulp or two quashed the sob, which metamorphosed into tears forming in the corners of my eyes.”

 If you were lucky enough to experience those old trusted news sources, Cronkite’s A Reporter’s Life—with its emphasis on fairness, objectivity and integrity—may make you more than a bit wistful.
-If you didn’t have a chance to see them on your nightly news, I’m sorry.
-You really don’t know what you missed.
+And for those who didn’t, it offers a glimpse of what that era felt like—and what we’ve lost.

 Quotes